Meal Plan Accommodations Procedures and Guidelines

 Resources for Managing Food Allergies and Dietary Restrictions

 Procedures for Requesting a Meal Plan Accommodation

 - Register with the Office of Accessibility Resources (OAR) by completing the online registration form.
 Alternative formats of the form are available upon request.

-- Complete the Housing Accommodation Request Form below.
+- Complete the Meal Plan Accommodation Request Form below.

 - Submit disability documentation.
 Please refer to the Documentation Guidelines for assistance in providing documentation that is appropriate to verify eligibility and support your specific accommodation request(s).